WokLibCodeClub/.github/profile/README.md

 ## Next sessions

-We will be back after the holidays, and our next sessions will take place on Saturday 25th January 2025 at Wokingham Library.
+Our next sessions will take place on Saturday 1st February 2025 at Wokingham Library.

-## Scratch session, Saturday 25th January 2025 at 10.30 am
+## Scratch session, Saturday 1st February 2025 at 10.30 am

 You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.